Lindon Victor

 Lindon Victor (born 28 February 1993) is a Grenadian athlete who competes in the decathlon.
-He is the 2023 World and 2024 Olympic bronze medalist and a two-time Commonwealth Games champion (2018–2022).
+He is the 2023 World and 2024 Olympic bronze medalist and a three-time Commonwealth Games champion (2018–2026).

 Career

 Victor began his college career at Benedictine College in Atchison, Kansas, later transferring to Texas A&M University.
 In 2016, he scored 8446 points with nine personal bests at the Southeastern Conference Championship decathlon, breaking both the SEC record and the Grenadian National Record, the latter of which was set by his brother, Kurt Felix, at the 2015 IAAF World Championships.
 Victor was named 2016 SEC Field Athlete of the Year.

 Victor qualified for and represented Grenada at the 2016 Summer Olympics in Rio de Janeiro, Brazil, in the decathlon.
 He placed sixteenth with a score of 7998 points.
 Victor was the flag bearer for Grenada for the closing of the games.
 In that same year, he was credited as having the second-best discus throw in decathlon history and the best discus throw in NCAA decathlon history.

 Lindon started his 2017 season with indoor events.
 He improved his personal best performances in the (indoor) 60 meter sprint, High Jump, Shot Put, Pole Vault and 1000 Meter run.
 He also set a personal best in the Heptathlon indoor with an overall score of 5976, this was 10 points shy of the national record held by Kurt Felix.
 On 29 March 2017, Lindon set the highest collegiate first day score in the decathlon with a total of 4,516 points in Texas Relays decathlon.
 On the next day Victor completed with a score of 8472.
 This was not only yet another National and OECS Record for Victor, but it was also a new Collegiate Outdoor Decathlon Record, erasing the old mark of 8465, which was set by Trey Hardee, in 2006.